amruthasingh/DoorWatch/README.md

 •	Elastic Load Balancer: This service is used for dynamic traffic routing

-•	SNS: It sends the text notification to the user
+•	SNS: It sends the text notification to the user (SMS and Email Notifications).

 •	CloudWatch: Used for monitoring the logs